tokami/hpc_setup/Example1/README.md

 Using BLAS
 ==========

 Some models benefit from using a parallel BLAS.
+One such is the 4D latent random field model `ar1_4D` from the TMB example collection.
+Here we have scaled the model up to using `18^4 = 104976` latent variables.

+To get good performance with this model it is important to use **good ordering algorithms**.
+This is done by placing `runSymbolicAnalysis(obj)` after `obj` is created.
+You should see the output `Flopcount 868874519187.000000`
+I.e. one Cholesky factorization requires almost 1 teraflop.

 The number of requested threads are passed to `submit` through the environment variable `OMP_NUM_THREADS`.
-For example, to use 8 cores to fit the model use
+For example, to use 8 threads to fit the model use

 OMP_NUM_THREADS=8 submit "R --vanilla < ar1_4D.R"